 Special thanks to WRTI, one the last radio stations in the U.S. dedicated to programming jazz.

 James “Blood” Ulmer is a truly original artist.
-Cited by many as an avant-garde guitarist, he is actually an authentic blues guitarist, drawing upon the full spectrum of African American music, from free jazz, soul, be-bob, avant-garde, and rock.
+Cited by many as an avant-garde guitarist, he is actually an authentic blues guitarist, drawing upon the full spectrum of African American music, from free jazz, soul, avant-garde, and rock.
 In addition to being a great guitarist, he is a stunning baritone vocal stylist whose lyrics cut into and across his music.

 He began his career by playing in funk bands in Pittsburgh with stops in Ohio and Detroit before finally arriving in New York City in 1971.
 In 1973, James recorded with Rashied Ali, and in that same year began working with Ornette Coleman, whose concept affected Ulmer‘s music thereafter.
 His blues and rock-tinged art was raw, aggressive, as well as intellectually compelling.
 In the 1980s, he made three records for Columbia featuring artists like David Murray, Amin Ali, and Ronald Shannon Jackson.